avast/android-styled-dialogs/README.md

 ### How to react on button press in your Activity/Fragment:

 Simply implement interface `ISimpleDialogListener` in your Activity/Fragment.
 Listener's callbacks have `requestCode` parameter - you can use it if you have more dialogs in one Activity/Fragment.

-For Fragments use setTargetFragment() method in the builder.
+For Fragments use `setTargetFragment()` method in the builder.

+It's not possible to use normal Java callbacks, because they are lost after device rotation.

 ### How to react on cancelling the dialog:

 Implement interface `ISimpleDialogCancelListener` in your Activity/Fragment.

-## How to create all other DialogFragments:
+## How to create custom DialogFragments:

 Extend `BaseDialogFragment`.